oracle/graal/substratevm/Options.md

 macro, and server options.

 ### Options to Native Image Builder

+Depending on the GraalVM edition, the options to the native image builder (`native-image`) may differ.
-The following options are currently supported:
+The following options are equally supported with both GraalVM Communty and Enterprise editions:

 * `-cp, -classpath, --class-path <class search path of directories and zip/jar files>`: a separated list of directories, JAR archives, and ZIP archives to search for class files.
 * `-D<name>=<value>`: set a system property.